PyThaiNLP/pythainlp/README-pypi.md

 PyThaiNLP includes Thai word tokenizers, transliterators, soundex converters, part-of-speech taggers, and spell checkers.

+📖 For details on upgrading from PyThaiNLP 1.7 to PyThaiNLP 2.0, see [From PyThaiNLP 1.7 to PyThaiNLP 2.0](https://thainlp.org/pythainlp/docs/2.0/notes/pythainlp-1_7-2_0.html)

+📖 For ThaiNER user after upgrading from PyThaiNLP 1.7 to PyThaiNLP 2.0, see [Upgrade ThaiNER from PyThaiNLP 1.7 to PyThaiNLP 2.0](https://github.com/PyThaiNLP/pythainlp/wiki/Upgrade-ThaiNER-from-PyThaiNLP-1.7-to-PyThaiNLP-2.0)

+📫 follow us on Facebook [Pythainlp](https://www.facebook.com/pythainlp/)

 ## What's new in version 2.0 ?

 - New NorvigSpellChecker spell checker class, which can be initialized with custom dictionary.